CM-IV/cmiv-CLI/README.md

 I have added the Vite frontend toolset into the cli as an option.
 It makes use of the preact-ts preset.
 A .gitignore file was also included in the wmr-ts directory.

+**1.4.1 Update**

+The Vitejs and WMR templates should now be Dockerized with updated dependencies.

 ### Install the CLI

 ---